vansikrishna/AnalyticsApi/README.md

 # AnalyticsApi
-an nodeJS api project to collect analytics events
+a nodeJS api project to collect analytics events